 9. For breaking our hearts as Meghna

 In a landmark Mani Ratnam classic, Manisha Koirala was seen as Moina / Meghna – a suicide bomber from North-East India.
 Through a wonderfully restrained yet powerful performance, Koirala conveyed the emotions of a civilian who became prey to the atrocities of the armed forces.
-It was a shame that she missed out on major awards in the year of its release due to the film’s under-performance at the box office.
+It was a shame that she missed out on major awards in the year of its release due to the film’s underperformance at the box office.

 10. For Shubangi and Madhu

 There was a time in the ‘90s when Bollywood filmmakers were obsessed with the Hollywood thriller Sleeping With Your Enemy.
-Based on it, they released as many as three films – Daraar, Yaarana and Agni Sakshi.
-However, it is only Partho Ghosh’s Agni Sakshi which struck a chord with the audience.
+Based on it, they released as many as three films – Daraar, Yaarana, and Agni Sakshi.
+However, it is only Partho Ghosh’s Agni Sakshi that struck a chord with the audience.
 It became a major box office hit and Manisha Koirala in her dual roles (of Shubangi and Madhu) earned glowing reviews.

-For looking oh-so-perfect opposite Amitabh Bachchan
+11. For looking oh-so-perfect opposite Amitabh Bachchan

 In K.C.
 Bokadia’s Lal Baadshah, Manisha Koirala got to play the leading lady opposite the screen legend Amitabh Bachchan.
-The age gap didn’t seem an issue at all when the duo vibed off each quite well.
+The age gap didn’t seem an issue at all when the duo vibed off each other quite well.
 The song ‘Dhanno Ki Aankh’ remains memorable from the film.

 12. For telling us ‘Mushkil Bada Yeh Pyaar Hai’